Connect with us

 If you renew your COE after ten years, you lose the PARF value rebate immediately.
 In addition, you will have to pay the Prevailing Quota Premiums (PQP).

 If your PARF value rebate is $17,000 and a new COE costs you $100,000, the COE renewal would actually be costing you $117,000.
 This means that your car’s depreciation for the next 10 years would be $11,700 per year.
-The other way to think about this is that choosing to renew the car COE after 10 years won’t just cost you the COE price but also the PARF Value since this is an amount that you would forfeit for extending the COE.
-If you extend the COE for 5 years only, you also lose the PARF Value.
+The other way to think about this is that choosing to renew the car COE after 10 years won’t just cost you the COE price, but also the PARF Value, since you would forfeit this amount by extending the COE.
+If you extend the COE for only 5 years, you also lose the PARF Value.

 Depreciation Is Based On Two Factors – PARF Value Rebate/Scrap Value And Sales Price

 If you don’t already know, you can (and should) negotiate the price of a car before purchasing it.
 The sales price of a car doesn’t just affect the amount you have to pay, but the annual depreciation cost that you incur.
 This applies regardless of whether you buy a new or used car.
-However, a higher sales price doesn’t necessarily translate into a higher depreciation all the time.
+However, a higher sales price doesn’t necessarily translate into higher depreciation.

 At a simplistic level, if we look at two cars.